ballerkobe808/invest/README - 4b MANAGING CONTRACTOR.txt

 2. Include appliances and hookup
 3. Specify Flat paint ceilings - not popcorn, same with walls
 4. Vinyl plank - you can even order from lowes yourself

+Make an agreement - Make Daniel Happy
+If finished early or under budget, throw a bonus toward the contractor If late, then late fees for each day/week late.